ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

 Composition of Scoring Function
 -------------------------------

-Each scoring functions of VaxPress calculate scores in the direction they want to maximize, adjust weights, and maximize weighted sum as objective function.
+Each scoring functions of VaxPress outputs scores in the direction they want to maximize.
+Balance among the scoring functions is adjusted by their relative weights.
+The ultimate goal of the optimization process is to maximize the objective function, which is defined by the weighted sum of all the scoring functions.

 ====================
 Objective Function
 ====================

-The scoring function is a linear combination of the factors below, with associated weights.
+The objective function is a linear combination of the factors below, with associated weights.
 It is represented as follows:

 .. math:: Scoring \, Function =  \Sigma_{f \in factors} f*weight